2018 Southeastern Provisions raid: Community and political impact

 In the immediate aftermath of the immigration raid, over 500 Hispanic students in the neighboring city of Morristown skipped school the following day in fear of being deported.
 Many churches and non-profit organizations in the Morristown-Hamblen area had planned together activities for those who had family or friends involved in the raid.
 An estimated crowd of 300 individuals led a protest against ICE and the Trump administration, which had recently planned the raids of workplaces across the United States.
 Fundraising for families impacted received over $60,000 for financial support.

 The support given to the immigrant families grew increasingly political in the area surrounding the raid.
 Politicians from Hamblen and Grainger counties provided various comments on the raid and its impact on their represented communities.
 Mayor Gary Chesney of Morristown would analyze both sides of the argument, "It involves more focus when things land in our lap.
 There are many who’ve hollered that we want illegal immigrants gone.
 At the same time, we don’t think children need to go to bed at night afraid."

 In Grainger County, then county mayor Mark Hipsher angered the county's many conservative residents after making statements that provided a perceived sympathetic approach to those detained.
 When asked to speak about the raid by a Rolling Stone reporter, an unnamed Grainger County Republican politician suggested that the reporter 'expose' a political rival who had allegedly hired undocumented workers.

-Following the raid, Southeastern Provisions temporarily closed, causing a disruption in the beef distribution market with an estimated loss of $20 million dollars.
+Following the raid, Southeastern Provisions temporarily closed, causing a disruption in the beef distribution market with an estimated loss of $20 million.